milk-v/milkv.io/docs/duo/getting-started/duos.md

 ### Usage of USB Type A interface

 The USB functions of the DuoS USB Type A interface and Type C interface are optional and cannot be used at the same time.
-The default firmware is configured with the USB network port (RNDIS) function of the Type C port.
+The default firmware is configured with the USB network port (USB-NCM) function of the Type C port.
 If you need to switch to the USB 2.0 HOST port of the Type A port for use with USB flash drives and other devices, you need to execute the following command:

 ~~~
 ln -sf /mnt/system/usb-host.sh /mnt/system/usb.sh